Dook97/avl_trees/README.md

 1. pointer to the dictionary structure
 2. lower bound of the iterator interval
 3. upper bound of the iterator interval
-4. **[OPTIONAL]** a boolean value specifying increasing or decreasing order
+4. a macro specifying increasing or decreasing order

 If a `NULL` is specified in place of one of the bounds the minimum and the maximum dictionary items will be used for the lower and upper bounds respectively.

-Use `false` as the optional fourth argument to specify decreasing order.
+Use `AVL_ASCENDING` or `AVL_DESCENDING` to specify iteration order.

 Example presuming `dict` contains items whose keys range from 1 to 100: